personalaiexchange/PAIX/README.md

 # PAIX Protocol

 **Personal AI eXchange (PAIX)**
-An open protocol for the agentic internet — built on email.
+An open (email) protocol for the agentic internet.

 ---